Fire as a Service: Augmenting Robot Simulators with Thermally and Visually Accurate Fire Dynamics: CONCLUSIONS

 We present FaaS, a co-simulation framework that bridges the gap between the high-fidelity thermodynamic modeling required for fire-response robotics and the real-time, closed-loop demands of modern robot simulators.
 By treating fire as an asynchronous external service rather than a tightly coupled simulation component, FaaS delivers physically accurate thermal sensing and visually consistent flame and smoke rendering at real-time rates, while remaining engine-agnostic across Isaac Sim, Gazebo, and MuJoCo.

-Our experiments validate that the framework's thermodynamic outputs are spatially accurate for path planning on standard ROS~2 costmaps, smooth for data collection and training closed-loop policies via Behavioral Cloning, and temporally responsive for safety-critical reactive controllers.
-These results highlight the limitations of purely visual fire effects in robotic simulation and demonstrate that physically grounded fire modeling is both tractable and necessary for developing robots intended for fireground operations.

-Currently the robot simulator has no impact on the fluid simulator beyond the initial shared scene setup.
+Our experiments validate that the framework's thermodynamic outputs are spatially plausible for path planning on standard ROS~2 costmaps, smooth for data collection and training closed-loop policies via Behavioral Cloning, and temporally responsive for safety-critical reactive controllers.
+A limitation of our approach is that the robot simulator has no impact on the fluid simulator beyond the initial shared scene setup.
 A robot walking into the fire therefore won't affect the fluid simulation.
-Furthermore we do not simulate any damage done to the robot due to excessive heat exposure like material degradation or failing camera streams.
+Furthermore, we do not simulate any damage done to the robot due to excessive heat exposure like material degradation or failing camera streams.

 Future work will explore bidirectional coupling between fire dynamics and robot environments, including material-dependent combustion, structural degradation, and adaptive fire spread influenced by robotic actions.
 The current asynchronous architecture favors real-time robot control; a synchronous lockstep mode could additionally serve as an offline rendering option for applications prioritizing temporal accuracy over interactive rates.
 We also plan to extend the virtual sensor suite to include gas concentration and visibility estimation, supporting smoke-aware perception and planning.